 4. The Gospel of John fails to mention the words of Messiah using the bread and wine.

-Another significant problem I have with the Roman Catholic Church’s interpretation and its abiding anathemas is that the one Gospel which claims to be written so that people may have eternal life, John (John 20:31), does not even include the bread and the wine.
+Another significant problem I have with the Roman Catholic Church’s interpretation and its abiding anathemas is that the one Gospel, which claims to be written so that people may have eternal life (John 20:31), does not even include the bread and the wine.
 Matthew, Mark, and Luke all tell the story of Messiah giving the disciples the bread and the wine, but John decides to leave it out.
 Why?
 This issue is made more significant in that John includes more of the “Upper Room” narrative than any of the other Gospels.
 Nearly one-third of the entire book of John walks us through what Messiah did and said that night with His disciples.
 Yet no breaking of the bread or giving of the wine is included.
 This is a pretty significant oversight if John meant to give people the message that would lead to eternal life.
-“But these are written, that you might believe that Yahushua is the Messiah, the Son of Elohim; and that believing you might have life through His name” (John 20:31) and not through the partaking of the bread and the wine.
-From the Roman Catholic Church’s perspective, John’s message must be seen as insufficient to lead to eternal life since according to the Catholic Church’s practice and belief in the Mass are essential for eternal life and John leaves these completely out of the Upper Room narrative.
+“But these are written, that you might believe that Yahushua is Messiah [the Anointed One], the Son of Elohim; and that believing you might have life through His name” (John 20:31) and not through the partaking of the bread and the wine.
+From the Roman Catholic Church’s perspective, John’s message must be seen as insufficient to lead to eternal life since according to the Catholic Church’s practice and belief in the sacrifice of the Mass, they are essential for eternal life and John leaves them completely out of the Upper Room narrative.

-“And He took bread, and gave thanks, and brake it, and gave unto them, saying, This is My body which is given for you: this do in remembrance of Me” (Luke 22:19).
+“And He took bread, and gave thanks, and broke it, and gave unto them, saying, This is My body which is given for you: this do in remembrance of Me” (Luke 22:19).
 “This do in remembrance of Me.”
 That is why we are to observe this ordinance.
-It is to remind us of the sacrifice that was once made for the “remission of sins.”
-“For this is My blood of the new testament, which is shed for many for the remission of sins” (Matthew 26:28, emphasis added).
+It is to remind us of the sacrifice that was made once for the “remission of sins.”
+“For this is My blood of the new testament, which is shed for many for the remission of sins” (Matt.
+26:28, emphasis added).
 It was to serve as a memorial pointing us back to His Sacrifice for our atonement, and a memorial is observed on a yearly basis and not as often as we chose to do so.

 In the Mass of the Catholic Church, it is called the Sacrifice of the Mass.
-According to the Bible, Messiah’s made an end to the sacrifices for sin.
+According to the Bible, Messiah’s death made an end to the sacrifices for sin.
 "And He shall confirm the covenant with many for one week: and in the midst of the week He shall cause the sacrifice and the oblation to cease [no more sacrifices - none], and for the overspreading of abominations He shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate" (Dan.
 9:27).
 All sacrifices were to come to an end with Messiah’s death!
 There was no further need for a sacrifice because what they foreshadowed had met its fulfillment.

-Having been brought up in the Catholic Church, I was taught that the changing the bread and wine into the actual body and blood of Messiah was creating God out of the bread and wine.
-Can you imagine?
+Having been brought up in the Catholic Church, I was taught that the changing of the bread and of the wine into the actual body and blood of Messiah was creating God out of the bread and wine.
+Can you imagine that?
 Man creating Elohim!
-What could be a more blasphemous (Sacrilegious and profane assertions against Elohim.) assertion than this!
+What could be a more blasphemous assertion than this?
+A sacrilegious and profane assertion against Elohim.

 Ultimately, we are to follow the Bible and the Bible only in forming our opinions which will have eternal consequences.
-“For as often as you eat this bread, and drink this cup, you do shew the Lord's death till He come” (1 Corinthians 11:26).
+“For as often as you eat this bread, and drink this cup, you do show the Lord's death till He come” (1 Cor.
+11:26).
 Nothing mentioned of any transformation of the bread and wine into the literal body and blood of Messiah.
-It is to remind us each time we partake of those symbols of the great sacrifice made by Yahushua for our salvation.
+It is to remind us yearly when we partake of those symbols at the Passover of the great sacrifice made by Yahushua for our salvation.
 It was commemorative and transforms the believer and not the bread and wine!
 HalleluYah!

-It should be noted that not only the Roman Catholic Church but the Episcopalians were also guilty of burning dissenters of this teaching at the stake.
+It should be noted that not only the Roman Catholic Church but the Church of England was also guilty of burning dissenters of this teaching at the stake.
 They may have left the control of Rome when they separated from her, but the spirit by which they have conducted themselves show under whose rule they operate.
 See 2 Corinthians 4:4.